Handicapping widely disparate SuperYachts represents one of the most

 This project was developed over 2014 and 2015 and includes the collection of all information related to yachts intending to participate in SuperYacht regattas around the world.
 This data is made available through the cooperation of designers, sailmakers, builders and suppliers to these magnificent yachts.

-To fairly rate them under handicap, a dedicated VPP has been created, developed and tested during the 2015 racing season.
+To fairly rate them under handicap, a dedicated VPP has been created, developed and tested during the 2015 and 2016 racing seasons.
 This performance model is unique to SuperYachts and is supported by the unique features typical of yachts this size.

 There is a new online form available now to apply for an ORCsy certificate.
 Sources of data to complete the application include the yacht’s stability booklet, 3D drawings of the hull, or, ideally, the yacht’s offset file, and any other supporting materials, including the deck plan, GA, tanks plan and sailplan drawings, etc. The accuracy of this data will in turn result in an accurate performance prediction for each applying SuperYacht.

 The ORC has selected a dedicated working team focused on this task and capable of analyzing this data, which is sometime supplemented by observations made on site at SuperYacht events and when necessary re-issuing updated ORCsy rating certificates.
 The ORCsy team has also created scoring software to manage staggered or pursuit starting procedures and the different ratings used in varied wind and sea state conditions.

 As ORCsy certificates are issued, they are loaded into an accessible database managed by ORC.
 The number of ORCsy certificates in this database is now more than 150 yachts and includes those that competed in SYRA events in the Caribbean and Mediterranean where the ORCsy rule has been successfully utilized in all.